bitcraze/bitcraze-website/src/development/contribute/index.md

 Post a question in the [forum](//forum.bitcraze.io), add an issue on [github](https://github.com/bitcraze) or drop us an email at contact@bitcraze.io to get help.
 You can also submit a issue with the request to one of the [repos on github](https://github.com/bitcraze) to get the communities opinion.

-## Writing repository documentation

-The repository documentation is located in each repository, to make it easy to update when the code is modified.
-Read the [repository documentation guidelines]({% id_url repo-doc-guidelines %}) for information on formatting, tools and how it works.